Getting Around in Brussels

 The road network in Brussels is generally very good, although there are a few junctions and areas where road surfaces could be better.
 A ring of freeways circle the city, several parts of which go all the way into the city centre.

 One unusual feature is the network of tunnels in Brussels, which allows for getting in and out of the city centre quite quickly.
 In some places, these go right under the city's famous landmarks and parks.

-Expats should also be aware that the city is known for having some of the worst traffic in Europe and drivers in Brussels have a reputation for impatience, which can make for an interesting combination.
+Expats should also be aware that the city's known for having some of the worst traffic in Europe.
+Drivers in Brussels also have a reputation for impatience.
+This can make for an interesting combination.

 Walking in Brussels